10 FREE Reading Center Websites in Upper Elementary

 www.freckle.com

 Freckle allows teachers to assign differentiated work in ELA, Math, Social Studies, and Science.
-Teacher accounts are free and provide detailed reports of each student’s progress on the assignments.
-Students love completing the challenges and earning
+Teacher accounts are free and provide detailed reports of each student’s assignment progress.
+Students love completing challenges and earning

 4. ReadTheory